-Rhonda and I have lived in the High Country for 27 years, but it does not take 27 years to know what a special place we have in Ashe and Watauga Counties.
+Rhonda and I have lived in the High Country for 29 years and we know what a special place we have in Ashe and Watauga Counties.
 We are indeed blessed with beautiful landscapes, pristine waters and enviable air quality that have been conserved for us by previous generations.
-Many people who settled this region were subsistence farmers; they had respect for the land, water, air, plants, and wildlife.
-They were committed to thrift and were careful stewards of the environment so that future generations could enjoy the unique natural treasures of our High Country home.
-Conservation of our environment is in our collective DNA.
-I will continue that stewardship as your State House Representative.

 Climate change jeopardizes our ski industry—warmer weather is shortening the ski season and producing huge gaps in what should be prime tourism times.

-We need new representation in Raleigh if we are to retake our position as a national leader in renewable energy, energy conservation, water and air quality monitoring, and common sense environmental protections.
-Protecting the environment will create new jobs in alternative energy and keep our state a healthy and beautiful place to live.
+I will continue fighting for these issues if reelected because I know that protecting the environment will create new jobs in alternative energy and keep our state a healthy and beautiful place to live.
 What we have in the High Country and across North Carolina is too precious to lose.
 I am committed to this end.
 It is our moral obligation to pass down a clean, healthy environment to our children and grandchildren.